Azure/magic-module-specs/RESOURCE_SPEC.md

 * `update`: operation to update a resource (if exists in SDK)
 * `delete`: operation to delete a resource
 * `list_by_resource_group`: operation to list all resources of this type in a resource group
+* `list_by_subscription`: operation to list all resources of this type in a subscription
+* `list_by_parent`: operation to list all sub-resources of this type in its parent resource

 Magic-module cares about `request`s of all operations, and only needs the `response` of `read` operations.
 So you can omit `response`s in operations other than `read`.